-Every textile no matter if it is a woven or a knitted fabric is composed by yarns that are made from spuned fibres (staples).
-Because of the fineness of Supima® cotton, more fibres can be spun into a yarn of a given count, which will enhance the feel and softness, drape-ability and brilliance of colour of a fabric.
-So the better the fibre the better the yarn.
-Then the better the factory* that produces the textile the better the quality of the textile itself.
+Every textile, no matter woven or knitted, is composed of yarns that are made from spuned fibres (staples).
+Because of the fineness of Supima® cotton, more fibres can be spun into a yarn of a given count, which will enhance the feeling and softness, drape-ability and the brilliance of colour.
+So the better the fibre, the better the yarn.
+Then the better the factory* that produces the textile, the better the quality of the textile itself.

-Supima® is also twice stronger than regular cotton, which makes for extraordinarily resilient products.
-The longer fibre resists pulling, breaking and tearing.
+Supima® is also two times stronger than regular cotton, which makes for extraordinary resilient products.
+Longer fibres resist pulling, breaking and tearing.

-Supima’s fibers themselves are much finer than their conventional counterpart varieties.
-Fibre fineness, combined with length and strength, result in a silky feel, luxurious luster, less pilling and the ability to achieve greater colour shade depth.
+Supima’s fibers are much finer than their conventional counterpart varieties.
+Fibre fineness, combined with length and strength, results in a silky feel, luxurious luster, less pilling and greater colour shade depth.

-Supima®supi is inherently softer and more luxurious due to its extra-long staple fibre.
+Supima® is inherently softer and more luxurious due to its extra long staple fibre.
 The length of the fibre makes for a smoother surface and produces a softer fabric that resists pilling.